-People usually have anemia and jaundice.
+People always have anemia and sometimes jaundice.

-Worsening anemia, fever, and shortness of breath with pain in the long bones, abdomen, and chest indicate sickle cell crisis.
+Worsening anemia, fever, and shortness of breath with pain in the long bones, abdomen, and chest can indicate sickle cell crisis.

 A special blood test called electrophoresis can be used to determine whether people have sickle cell disease.

 Avoiding activities that may cause crises and treating infections and other disorders quickly can help prevent crises.

 (See also Overview of Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more .)